parcelLab/js-plugin-utils/Readme.md

   <track-and-trace />
 </body>
 ```
+The older plugin's version is not available as a web component.

 # Disabling the default styles
 These components are built to automatically pull the newest version of our prebuilt Style Sheets from our CDN.
-If you would like to omit these and build your own styles - you can disable the fetching by setting the param "disableDefaultStyles" to true.
+If you would like to omit these and build your own styles - you can disable the fetching by setting the param `disableDefaultStyles` to true.
 ⚠️  You will need to import your own styles at some point in your application flow.
 ⚠️  Styles that are passed through the options object will still work though!
 ⚠️  You will need to set theses through the options.styles object or override them in your style sheet.